Title tag, the detail that changes everything in web writing

 The keywords placed at the level of titles and subtitles are more read by search engines.
 A logical sequence must be created in a natural way between the Hn tags in order to reflect strong semantic links between the keywords that are used.

 - Your main keyword should be present in your main title H1

-- He must be in several occurrences in the titles of secondary levels H2 to H6 - two to three times for 1000 word content, more if you are creating large content
+- He must be in several occurrences in the titles of secondary levels H2 to H6 - two to three times for a 1000 word piece of content, more if you are creating a large piece of content.

 - Your main keyword should also be present in your content.
 Beware of "keyword stuffing", the untimely addition of keywords that makes the content indigestible to read and is penalized by search engines

-- Your secondary title H2-H6 must contain your secondary keywords to indicate the links between your topics and the relevance of your content
+- Your secondary title H2-H6 tags must contain your secondary keywords to indicate the links between your topics and the relevance of your content.

 Structuring and use of the title tag in your web content

 As you can see, the title tag is an important element of any content published on the web.

 In the second part of this article, we will discuss in more detail the different types of Hn tags and how to use them and I propose to see together a concrete example of structure to help you develop yours.